NGC 7469: Supernovae

-Two supernovae have been detected in NGC 7469, SN 2000 ft, and SN 2008ec (Type Ia, mag.
+Two supernovae have been detected in NGC 7469: SN 2000ft, and SN 2008ec (Type Ia, mag.
 17.6).
-SN 2000 ft is the first radio supernova detected in the circumnuclear starburst of a luminous infrared Seyfert 1 galaxy, about 600 parsecs from its nucleus.
+SN 2000ft is the first radio supernova detected in the circumnuclear starburst of a luminous infrared Seyfert 1 galaxy, about 600 parsecs from its nucleus.
 Its evolution features characteristics of radio supernovae identified as type II supernovae.
 A visual counterpart was detected in images by the Hubble Space Telescope taken on May 13, 2000, at visual magnitude 19.2.
 Based on the rate of starburst activity in NGC 7469 it has been calculated that the core collapse supernova rate should be 0.8 supernova per year.
-However, observations of the circumnuclear ring of the galaxy in radiowaves failed to observe another radio supernova between 1998 and 2006, other than SN 2000 ft.
-A possible reason is that most core collapse supernovae are radio quiet and cannot be detected against the galactic background emission (SN 2000 ft had strong radio waves emission).
+However, observations of the circumnuclear ring of the galaxy in radiowaves failed to observe another radio supernova between 1998 and 2006, other than SN 2000ft.
+A possible reason is that most core collapse supernovae are radio quiet and cannot be detected against the galactic background emission (SN 2000ft had strong radio waves emission).